liqueurdetoile/taste/README.md

 - [ ] Add view source on reports
 - [ ] Add timeline format to test report
 - [ ] Add memory deltas to test report
+- [ ] Refactory javascript (I did a mess up from vanilla, jquery on a straight to goal way)
 - [ ] Add travis support